 Learn more about taking control of your credit and digital identity from T.J.
 Fields below.

-Oakland County is home to seven “u-cut” tree farms.
+Oakland County is home to eight “u-cut” tree farms.
 Enjoy the holiday tradition of cutting your own tree whether it’s your first adventure or an annual tradition.
 Check out our interactive map and full list to find the best tree farm for you:

 Cooking a turkey requires planning and preparation; get started using these tips from the USDA.

 Buy the turkey a few days before you plan to cook it.

 Refrain from buying a pre-stuffed turkey.
 USDA recommends only buying frozen pre-stuffed turkeys that display the USDA or State mark of inspection on the packaging.

 Thaw turkey in the refrigerator, in a sink of cold water (change the water every 30 minutes), or in the microwave.
 Avoid thawing foods on the counter.
 A turkey must thaw at a safe temperature to prevent harmful germs from growing rapidly.